crajcan/the_rust_programming_language/notes.md

 ##### Deadlocks

-_deadlocks_ occur when an operation needs to lock two resources and two threads have acquired one of the locks, causing them to wait for each other forever.
+_deadlocks_ occur when an operation needs to lock two resources and two threads have each acquired one of the locks, causing them to wait for each other to release the other lock forever.
 A program with 2 or more threads, and two or more `Mutex<T>`s could fall victim to _deadlocks_.

 **Challenge** Create a program with _deadlocks_, then research _deadlock_ mitigation strategies for mutexes to fix the program.
 Refer to the docs for `Mutex<T>` and `MutexGuard` for useful information.